dewittpe/pkgstr-and-ci/00-slides/talk.md

 * Issue: reported value was different from the value someone would get if running the code.

-* Initial person responsible for resolving issue: Me
+* Initial person responsible for resolving issue: Me, author of report and code.

 * Person responsible for discrepancy: Colleague 2